Research & Publications †

 Neil Friedman, MBChB, obtained his medical degree from the University of Cape Town, South Africa in 1987.
 He spent the next 18 months working in a rural hospital in South Africa gaining clinical experience before working in London, England, for the next three years in various pediatric subspecialty fields.
 This included 10 months of research in pediatric neuromuscular disorders under Professor Victor Dubowitz at the Royal Postgraduate Medical School, London, United Kingdom.

 His specialty training included a Pediatrics residency at the University of Arizona (1995) with subsequent completion of a Neurology fellowship with special qualifications in Child Neurology through Children’s Hospital.,Boston (1998).
 Since 1998, Dr Friedman has served as a staff physician in Pediatric Neurology at the Cleveland Clinic.
-He is board-certified in both Pediatrics and Neurology.
-He is the director of the Pediatric Neurology Training Fellowship from 2003 to 2008.
+He is board-certified in Pediatric Neurology.
+He was the director of the Pediatric Neurology Training Fellowship from 2003 to 2008.
 He was appointed Director of the Center for Pediatric Neurology in 2014.

-Dr. Friedman’s specialty interests include pediatric stroke, the neurological complications of congenital heart disease and cardiomyopathy, pediatric neuromuscular disease and neonatal neurology.
-He has been instrumental in establishing an Ohio Pediatric Stroke Registry and is a member of the International Pediatric Stroke Study consortium.
-He has also established a protocol for the neuromuscular and neurometabolic evaluation of children with idiopathic cardiomyopathy and has established a multidisciplinary pediatric neuromuscular clinic for the comprehensive evaluation, diagnosis and treatment of children with neuromuscular disease.
+Dr. Friedman’s specialty interests include pediatric stroke, the neurological complications of congenital heart disease and cardiomyopathy, pediatric neuromuscular disease, neonatal and fetal neurology.
+He was instrumental in establishing the Ohio Pediatric Stroke Registry and is a member of the International Pediatric Stroke Study consortium.
+He has also established a protocol for the neuromuscular and neurometabolic evaluation of children with idiopathic cardiomyopathy and has established an interdisciplinary pediatric neurocardiac clinic for the comprehensive evaluation, diagnosis and treatment of children with congenital and acquired heart disease.

 Clinical Trials, fetal and neonatal neurology, general and neuromuscular neurology, inherited and demyelinating neuropathies, metabolic myopathies, Myasthenia Gravis, myopathies, nerve and muscle pathology, nerve pathology, nerve/muscle/skin biopsies, neurocardiology, neuroimaging, Neuromuscular diseases, neuromuscular disorders, neuromuscular medicine, neurosarcoid, pediatric neuromuscular disease, pediatric stroke and cerebrovascular disease, peripheral nerve injury, Peripheral Neuropathy

-Clinic's procedures.
-The Cleveland Clinic publicly discloses payments to its physicians and scientists for speaking and consulting of $5,000 or more per year, and any equity, royalties, and fiduciary relationships in companies with which they collaborate.
-The Cleveland Clinic requires its doctors to approve the public disclosures of their scientific collaborations with industry.
-As of 8/31/2014 the review process regarding Dr. Friedman's disclosure had not been completed.
-Patients should feel free to contact their doctor about any of the relationships and how the relationships are overseen by the Cleveland Clinic.
+As of 10/2/2015, Dr. Friedman has reported no financial relationship with industry that is applicable to this listing.
+In general, patients should feel free to contact their doctor about any of the relationships and how the relationships are overseen by the Cleveland Clinic.
 To learn more about the Cleveland Clinic's policies on collaborations with industry and innovation management, go to our Integrity in Innovation page.